ADVENTIST TIMELINE OF CHANGE

 2015 – Ellen White Symposium is held at Andrews University and spread worldwide, denies the Spirit of Prophecy’s inspired authority to define doctrinal faith and practice, but only as theological and practical guidance and end time application.

-2015 - The White Estate reaches a settlement with the hacker and releases the rest of Sister White's unpublished writings that they have been holding back for years.
+2015 – The White Estate reaches a court settlement with the “SDAnonymous,” and releases the rest of Sister White’s unpublished writings that they have been holding back for years.
+The SDAnonymous hacked into EGW estate’s database and was able to obtain files containing manuscripts that were not released to the public.
 The collection contains approx. 8,300 typed documents, letters and manuscripts dating from 1845 to 1915.
 Honest Adventists now fully know that Sister White wrote over and over that Jesus is their Comforter coming to them in spirit form as the Holy Spirit, not some other mystery person or Ghost.
-The dogma of the denomination's teaching has been shown to be in error for those who want to know and are paying attention.
+The dogma of the denomination’s teaching has been shown to be in error for those who want to know and are paying attention.
+Click HERE for SDAnonymous’ press release.

 Original 1905 SDA Yearbook ( Fundamental Beliefs on p.
 188-192) View/Download HERE.